 For reasons of confidentiality, instructors' personal contact information is not available to students.
 However, you are welcome to leave with the Registrar's Office a message to be forwarded to an instructor.
 Furthermore, you may send e-mail to the instructor through MyID.

-If you have questions regarding any courses offered through the Division of Continuing Education, please feel free to contact a Continuing Education course advisor by calling 212.592.2251.
-In addition, Continuing Education offers Open Houses prior to the start of each semester to which faculty members are invited to speak to prospective students.
+If you have questions regarding any courses offered through the Division of Continuing Education, please feel free to contact a continuing education course advisor by emailing firstname.lastname@example.org or by calling 212.592.2251.
+In addition, Continuing Education hosts events prior to the start of each semester at which faculty members and advisors speak to prospective students.